 Steve's Super 8mm movies cover the 1974 Grateful Dead European tour.
 London's city life of the times and the Alexander Palace set up of the Wall of Sound (2:02), Munich and the Olympic Halle (4:26), band (5:37, me at 6:00 reading the Sunday Times) and family members getting on the bus and the bus ride from Munich through Luxembourg to Zurich, hanging out on the street in Geneva with Jerry, Parish, Hunter, Keith, Donna, baby Zion, Bob Matthews, and others, and then Phil, Steve, Dan Healy, and me on our drive through the high Alps and villages of Switzerland (7:25), into rural France (with castles) and on to Dijon (14:58) ending in Paris.
 Two additional notes come from Steve:

 *It was silent 8mm so I added a soundtrack from that Summer's U.S. tour -- Springfield, MA 6-30-74.

 **Most of it was filmed while in an altered state, thank you Bear.

-At his afternoon soundcheck, Ned was joined by Phil Lesh, Bill Kreutzmann, Bob Weir, and Jerry Garcia.
+At afternoon soundcheck, I was joined by Phil Lesh, Bill Kreutzmann, Bob Weir, and Jerry Garcia.

 "A Day In The Country" radio broadcast from Mickey Hart's ranch, Novato, CA (8/21/71).

 This was a jam session ("The Other One Jam" > "The Wall Song", "Jam", "Blooz", and "R&R Jam") with members of the Grateful Dead, Jefferson Airplane, David Crosby, and others.
-Ned plays organ and piano.
+I play organ and piano.

-This link is to Ned's personal recording which is only includes part of the jam.
+This link is to my personal recording which only includes part of the jam.
 For more of "A Day in the Country" refer back to the 8-21-71 entry on Nedbase.